yakimka/picodi/new_docs/tutorial/04_async_dependencies.rst

 Async Yield Dependencies
 ********************************

 Just like synchronous dependencies, async dependencies can use ``yield`` for setup and teardown, often involving async operations.
-This is similar to using ``@contextlib.asynccontextmanager``.
+This is similar to using :func:`python:contextlib.asynccontextmanager`.

 Let's define an async dependency managing a (simulated) async database connection: